nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### 2.4 Package Document

 The name of the Package Document file is required to be `package.opf`.
 Suppliers are required to use the file extension `.opf` for the Package Document.

-The package document namespace is [http://www.idpf.org/2007/opf.](http://www.idpf.org/2007/opf.)
-This will be also be declared in the document.

 The following xml declaration must be placed at the first line of the document: